 Event Marketing is a type of marketing strategy to promote events.
 For example, using social media, ads, newsletters, and digital influencers.
 It is common for event planners to use Event Marketing Software to help them promote and distribute events more effectively.

-Event Page
+Event Page or Website

-Event Pages provide the details that potential guests need to know to make informed decisions about attending an event.
+Event Pages and Websites provide the details that potential guests need to know to make informed decisions about attending an event.
 Every event page consists of essential elements, including a brief overview, visuals, date and time, place, and details about tickets.

 Event Planner